sterraf/forcing_Isabelle/Transitive_Models/README.md

 prerequisite to our formalization of the independence of the Continuum Hypothesis.

-The source theory files are located in the `Transitive_Models` directory.
+The source theory files are located in the `src` directory.

 An HMTL version can be found at https://cs.famaf.unc.edu.ar/~pedro/forcing/Transitive_Models/